jdamata/terraform-provider-sonarqube/docs/sonarqube_qualitygate_condition.md

-# sonarqube_qualitygate
+# sonarqube_qualitygate_condition
-Provides a Sonarqube Quality Gate resource.
-This can be used to create and manage Sonarqube Quality Gates.
+Provides a Sonarqube Quality Gate Condition resource.
+This can be used to create and manage Sonarqube Quality Gate conditions.

 ## Example: create a quality gate
 ```terraform